EffectOrientedProgramming/book/Chapters/05_Testing.md

 Each argument to `feedLines` becomes an input line.
 We've only called `readLine` once, so only `Morty` appears, while `"Beth"` remains unread.
-We can also produce our own input as captured in `TestConsole.output`, which is always tracking the output whether we use it or not.
+We can also display the input captured by `TestConsole.output`, which is always tracking the output whether we use it or not.

 ### Randomness

 Randomness is inherently unpredictable.
-To perform testing when randomness is involved, we must treat it as an Effect and then swap in a controlled sequence of fake random numbers.
+To test when randomness is involved, we must treat it as an Effect and swap in a controlled sequence of fake random numbers.
-Anything an Effect needs (from the system or the environment) can be substituted in tests for something predictable.
-For example, an Effect that fetches users from a database can be simulated with a predictable set of users instead of having to set up a test database with predictable users.

-In the following `coinToss` function, you can guess that `Random.nextBoolean` is an Effect from the ZIO library (rather than `Scala.util.Random`) by the `.run` at the end:
+In the following `coinToss` function, you can guess that `Random.nextBoolean` comes from the ZIO library.
+The `.run` at the end tells you that this must be an Effect, and not a call to `Scala.util.Random`):

 ```scala 3 mdoc:silent
 import zio.{Console, *}